nimish-kalwar/Top-Kart_Nimish_Kalwar/README.md

        "product_name":"test"
         }

- * To expire deal after 12 hours automatically, project is using jobs(apscheduler) which will run every minute to check if there is any deal which needs to expire
+ * To expire deal after 12 hours automatically, project is using jobs(apscheduler) which will run every 10 seconds to check if there is any deal which needs to expire

 ## Methods and Tools